hashicorp/consul/ui/packages/consul-ui/README.md

 ### Contributing/Engineering Documentation

 We have an in-app (only during development) component storybook and documentation site which can be visited using the [Eng Docs](http://localhost:4200/ui/docs) link in the top navigation of the UI.
+Alternatively all of these docs are also readable via GitHub's UI, so folks can use whatever works best for them.

 ### Browser 'Debug Utility' Functions and 'Environment' Variables